tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 The easiest way is to follow 60/30/10 rule.

-60% dominant colour (background colour)
+60% dominant color (background colour)